kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 ### Graduation Criteria

-The feature gate is a rollout switch, not a mechanism for maturing the feature over time.
-The feature is complete in alpha: the full functionality — API, global-recommendation fallback, scope-aware checkpoints, admission validation, benchmarks, e2e, and documentation — ships in alpha.
-Graduation then only advances the gate's default and finally locks it; it adds no functionality.
-Anything genuinely out of scope (see [Non-Goals](#non-goals)) would be a separate AEP behind its own feature gate rather than a later stage of this one.
+The feature gate controls rollout, not maturity.
+The whole feature ships in alpha.
+Beta and GA only change the gate's default and then lock it; they add no functionality.
+Out-of-scope work (see [Non-Goals](#non-goals)) would be a separate AEP with its own feature gate.

 **Alpha** — gate defaults to `false` (opt-in).
 Delivered in full: